Joshwantt/jsohdev-site/public/about/hobbies.md

 ## PC Gaming / SIM Racing

-- I've got a bit of an obsession with PC gaming and SIM racing.
+- In my downtime i enjoy SIM Racing or PC gaming.
-- Dedicated SIM rig and VR headset for maximum immersion.
+- Dedicated SIM rig and VR headset for great immersion.
 Play mostly Assetto Corsa or Dirt Rally.
 - Enjoy single-player or 'at your own pace' multiplayer games on my PC.
-RDR2, Runescape, and Cyberpunk have been my recent time sinks when strapping on a VR headset and racing feels like too much effort.
+RDR2, The Witcher 3, Runescape, and Cyberpunk are games i've been enjoying recently.

 ## Motorsport

-- My housemates and I co-own an old BMW which we have repaired and modified for taking to racetracks.
+- My housemates and I own an old BMW together which we have repaired and modified for taking to racetracks.
-- Lots of continuing issues and it's a bit of a money pit, but solving the problems and trying to improve for its desired use is fun.
+- Lots of continuing issues and it's a bit of a money pit, but solving the problems and trying to improve the car for its desired use is fun.
 - Originally drift-optimized for a small local track at Archerfield.
 This has been shut down, so some improvements are underway to make it better suit larger tracks.
 - Shockingly good transfer of muscle memory from SIM Racing to real life.